SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/LanguageGuide/TheBasics.md

 You perform this comparison with the “equal to” operator (`==`) or the “not equal to” operator (`!=`).

-If an optional has a value, it's considered to be “not equal to” `nil`:
+If an optional has a value, it's considered as “not equal to” `nil`:

 ```swift
 let possibleNumber = "123"